-Quality weapon feedback is what id Software does best – the weapons of Quake, Doom, and even Rage feel satisfying to shoot, more so than they probably should.
+Quality weapon feedback is what id Software does best – the weapons of Quake, Doom 2016, and Rage 2 feel satisfying to shoot, more so than they probably should.
 They rattle and clang like they’re real tools you’re holding in your hands, there’s recoil to wrestle with and individuality imbued into every single weapon, and absolutely no latency between pulling the trigger and an explosion of gore appearing before you.

 It’s also worth mentioning that id isn’t bad at building worlds either, a trait it has in common with Valve.
 Despite its occasionally lacklustre plot, Rage’s world was always an interesting place to be – full of charismatic cretins and crumbling architecture, it’s a harsh and unforgiving wasteland with character to spare.
 Who’s to say id couldn’t do City 17 or Black Mesa justice?

 Jeremy: Better specify which Creative Assembly we’re on about here – not the team recreating grand battles from 279 BC, but the one recreating classic science fiction from 1979 AD (and whenever the studio’s new sci-fi FPS is set).

 The ripples made by Half-Life’s original release in 1998 were still felt in ‘99 when Gearbox’s debut release dropped, and people would have kicked up a stink if it didn’t meet its parent game’s standard.
 There’s certainly no mistaking one game for the other, but Gearbox provided a valuable contribution to the IP that just happens to include a lengthy tribute to Full Metal Jacket in lieu of a tutorial.

 What would Gearbox’s vision for Half-Life be in 2016?
 The subsequent years haven’t quite cemented its reputation for making good on a big franchise name, but perhaps Borderlands 3 will change that.
-Either way, it’d be a hell of a thing to see what Randy and his team had in mind for Gordon Freeman in their post-Claptrap incarnations.
+Either way, it’d be a hell of a thing to see what Randy and his team had in mind for Gordon Freeman.